chekeAditya/Android-Interview-Question/Random_Question/Readme.md

         - A service is a general-purpose entry point for keeping an app running in the background for all kinds of reasons.
         - This component runs in the background to perform long-running operations.
 A service does not provide a user-interface.
         - They have their own lifecycler independent of the activity or fragmetn that they were created in.
-        - By default services do not work on a background thread.
+        - By default services work on a main thread.
         - TYPES:- Their are two types of service that tell the system how to manage an app

             A bound service can also be a started service but a started service can not be a bound service